Photo courtesy of Duke Corporate Education

-When a leader must fire someone, give a bad performance review or have another kind of difficult conversation, it’s important to balance justice and mercy and advocacy with inquiry, said Jared Bleak, an executive director of Duke Corporate Education.
+When a leader must fire someone, give a bad performance review or have another kind of difficult conversation, it’s important to balance justice and mercy and advocacy with inquiry, said Jared Bleak, a former executive director of Duke Corporate Education.

-One way to do that is to adopt an attitude of seeking information rather than advocating for a position, said Bleak, who designs and delivers educational programs for clients and serves as a teacher, facilitator and coach at Duke Corporate Education.
+One way to do that is to adopt an attitude of seeking information rather than advocating for a position, said Bleak, who served as a teacher, facilitator and coach at Duke Corporate Education from 2004 to 2014.

 He has taught in the United States, Europe and Asia with clients including Siemens, Schering, PricewaterhouseCoopers, Progress Energy, Rio Tinto and Lafarge.
 Bleak received his bachelor’s degree from Brigham Young University and his master’s degree and doctorate from Harvard University.
 Before coming to Duke, he was at Harvard, where his research focused on organizational culture, leadership and governance.